 It was estimated by CEPMEIP (2003) that tyre wear, brake wear and road surface wear contributed 24.7 % of TSP for the EU-15.
 However, the particle size distribution for each of these sources was assumed to be dominated by coarse particles, in contrast with vehicle exhaust emissions, such that this sector contributed substantially less to PM10 and PM2.5 (3.1 % and 1.7 % respectively).
 In addition, the Coordinated European Particulate Matter Emission Inventory Program (CEPMEIP) assumed that all tyre wear material became airborne PM.

 However, this relatively small contribution from non-exhaust sources to PM10 emissions has not been observed universally.
-For example, according to Rauterberg-Wulff (1999) tyre wear was responsible for an annual PM10 emission in Germany of 56–98 kt, whereas diesel exhaust emissions were responsible for around 76 kt of PM10.
+For example, according to Rauterberg-Wulff (1999), tyre wear was responsible for an annual PM10 emission in Germany of 56–98 kt, whereas diesel exhaust emissions were responsible for around 76 kt of PM10.
 This would suggest that non-exhaust sources may be as significant as exhaust sources.
 Such variation in estimated annual emissions is likely to be due to the use of different methodological approaches, emission factors, and assumptions.

 Resuspended particulate matter also contributes to the PM concentrations recorded by ambient air PM samplers, though re-suspension is not generally considered to be a primary particle emission source.
-On the other hand, the USEPA AP-42 model considers road slit loading as the predominant source for non-exhaust particle emissions, and assumes that most vehicle-related non-exhaust PM10 arises from re-suspension.
-However, this modelling approach has been criticised within US (Venkatram, 2000).
-Moreover, the UK Airborne Particle Expert Group (APEG, 1999) considers the model unsuitable for UK conditions and, to enable the model to be used in Berlin, Düring et al. (2002) had to fully recalibrate it on the basis of local experimental data.
+On the other hand, the USEPA AP-42 model considers road slit loading as the predominant source for non-exhaust particle emissions and assumes that most vehicle-related non-exhaust PM10 arises from re-suspension.
+However, this modelling approach has been criticised within the US (Venkatram, 2000).
+Moreover, the UK Airborne Particle Expert Group (APEG, 1999) considers the model unsuitable for UK conditions and, to enable the model to be used in Berlin, Düring et al. (2002) had to fully recalibrate it based on local experimental data.
 Due to the open discussion with regard to the definition of resuspension as a primary source, and the uncertainty in the methods used for the estimation of its effect, no methodology to estimate PM concentrations from resuspension is provided in this chapter.

 Derivation of calculation methods